dmallon1/champions-game/README.md

 ## thoughts
 Would be great to have time based and level based things to unlock more characters and armor and stuff, and have some of that built into the v1 game.
-Yeah like only 10k every 24 hours or something but also like
+Yeah like only 10k every 24 hours or something
 - a combination of time and frequency
     - 10k total supply
     - 1k or 24 hours
         ex: someone can't mint them all faster than 1 day, basically a cooldown period
     - staking can begin right away
+- literally easier to just charge a small amount than rate limit, like .01 or .02 eth

+## Story
+In a dark corner of the metaverse, Champions Game is born.
+A 100% on chain nft game where players can mint their own unique champion, stake it in the dungeon to earn $CCOIN (maybe find a better name here), and battle other players to level up and earn rewards.

+[need some leveling system]
+Phase 1
+Minting
+Dungeon
+Leveling Up (pay coins to level up)

+Phase 2
+Battles

+Phase 3
+Weapon drops

+Champions Game is inspired by other games like it (wolf.game, ether orcs) but we wanted to make a game with a different flavor.

+Champions game will launch with the dungeon but we will be building out a pvp bounty system where players can

+We also plan on building a dao and treasury around the CCOIN.
+Users will be able to purchase $CCOIN in exchange for eth or usdc.
+That money will go into the treasury and help regulate the price of the coin.
+Users will also be able to earn even more $ccoin by providing liquitidy and staking those liquidity tokens in exchange for more $CCOIN.

 ## Steps for running locally
 1. Start local ethereum node with `npx hardhat node`